-To enable or disable these access methods, use the Web UI.
+If needed, you can also use the Web UI to enable or disable either Telnet or SSH.
 On the Configuration tab, select Network from the menu to open the Console Access page.
 Click to check the desired Enable box.
 Click Apply to save your changes or Cancel to leave the page.